brightec/Guidelines_Android/project_and_code_guidelines.md

 __Note 1__: These methods should go at the top of the class before `onCreate()`.

-__Note 2__: If we provide the methods described above, the keys for extras and arguments should be `private` because there is not need for them to be exposed outside the class.
+__Note 2__: If we provide the methods described above, the keys for extras and arguments should be `private` because there is no need for them to be exposed outside the class.

 ### 2.2.15 Line length limit